CTSRD-CHERI/Recipe/README.md

 $ git submodule update --init --recursive
 ```

 Some Recipe examples are provided in the [examples](examples) directory.
 On a system with a working BSV setup, the examples can be built by typing `make`.
-Each example can be executed by running the generated script (`simExample*`) in the `output` directory.
+Each example can be executed by running the generated script (`simExample-*`) in the `output` directory.

 `Recipe` have the added benefit over the standard BSV `Stmt` type that termination can be detected with no latency, and also allow the user to access any desired internal signal in [Recipe.bsv](Recipe.bsv).
 Some additional more advanced Recipe constructors can be easily created, such as `rOneMatch` or `rMutExGroup`...